Backyard Palm Tree Ideas for a stunning Tropical Landscape

 How far should palm trees be planted from the house?

 Most palms should be planted 8–15ft/2.4-4.6m feet from structures, depending on mature canopy size.
-This prevents root pressure from foundations and gives the tree room to grow naturally.
+This keeps root pressure away from foundations and gives the palm tree room to grow naturally.

 See More About Planting Palms>